privacybydesign/irma-frontend-packages/README.md

 # Yivi frontend packages

 Welcome to this repository!
-Yivi frontend packages is a collection of related packages, that together form a Javascript "client" to the Yivi server.
+Yivi frontend packages is a collection of related packages, that together form a Javascript "client" to the IRMA server.
 The primary purpose of these packages is to have a very flexible Yivi client in the web browser, but you can also use them to build a NodeJS client.